 A few airframes were modified to move the radar antenna to the top of the fuselage to evaluate using the airframe to blank out large clutter discretes in the vicinity of the aircraft: These clutter discretes were the result of the position of the radar antenna and large returns generated by either ground- or sea-return along the aircraftâ€™s flight path.
 This is particularly important when adding moving target indicators (MTI).
 MTI or Airborne MTI (AMTI) cancels this clutter, enabling the detection of airborne moving targets.
 In the case of the Cadillac radar, this clutter was severe enough to obscure aircraft at ranges out to 30-50 nm.
 The Cadillac AMTI-system was described in a 1946 National Defense Research Committee technical paper as follows:

 The Cadillac system was an S-band system that utilized a pulsed coherent Doppler principle for AMTI processing (ed: see diagram above).
-The transmitted r-f pulse form the magnetron beats with a stable local oscillator (STALO) and starts up the 30-mc coherent oscillator in a phase which depends upon the combination of the STALO and r-f phases.
+The transmitted r-f pulse from the magnetron beats with a stable local oscillator (STALO) and starts up the 30-mc coherent oscillator in a phase which depends upon the combination of the STALO and r-f phases.
 The returning echo beats with the STALO and produces an intermediate frequency (i-f) whose phase depends on the combination of the phases of STALO, r-f and phase due to the range of the target.

 If the target remains at a fixed range, then the phase of the i-f bears a fixed relationship with respect to the COHO.
 When the i-f and the COHO are combined in the detector, the resulting video signal will be up or down, and its amplitude from pulse to pulse will be fixed.
 The phase, caused by moving targets will change from pulse to pulse, and the video will show amplitude modulation.
 For the airborne system the fixed targets are also moving and their motions can be cancelled out by introducing the proper phase shift in the starting phase of the COHO from pulse to pulse.
 This is accomplished in the computer box, where by an ingenuous system of high frequency carriers and single-sideband amplifiers and detectors, the COHO, at 30 mc, is mixed with an audio frequency fÎ¸ of from 0 to 3500 c to produce a new frequency equal to 30 mc Â± fÎ¸.
 A block diagram of the phase shifter portion of the computer box is provided below.